| |

 Knitting an elf hat is a fun and festive project that you can customize with your favorite colors and details for the holiday season.

-This is an advanced beginner knitting pattern, and the techniques involved are casting on, knitting, and purl stitches, knitting in the round, K2tog, and changing colors.
+This is an advanced beginner knitting pattern, and the techniques involved are casting on, knitting, purl stitches, knitting in the round, K2tog, and changing colors.

 This classic holiday hat can be knit in seven sizes: baby (little elf) to adult large.